-The main branch of the Public Library of New York is located on 5th avenue, between 40th and 42nd streets.
-This beautiful building with the two lion-statues at its entrance was declared a National Historic Landmark.
+The main branch of the Public Library of New York is located on 5th Avenue, between 40th and 42nd streets.
+This beautiful building with the two lion statues at its entrance was declared a National Historic Landmark.
 Visitors can walk into the impressive library building and explore it for free.
-While the main reading rooms are closed to the public, it is allowed to take a quick and quiet peak into one of them.
+While the main reading rooms are closed to the public, it is allowed to take a quick and quiet peek into one of them.

 10. Take a walk on Coney Island’s boardwalk

 Coney Island is one of the fun places in New York, but many people miss it because of its location in south Brooklyn, which is about a one-hour subway ride from Times Square.

 However, once you are there, it feels like you are in NYC 30 years ago, with the old-style Luna Park, the wooden roller coaster Cyclone, and the big ferry wheel on the beach.

 The rides are not free, but you can walk in between them, enjoy the atmosphere, and pay only for the rides you want to take.
 In between Luna Park and the beach, walk along the boardwalk, eat at one of the restaurants, watch street performers, look at the ocean, and enjoy the moment in this fun place.